 The new machine, housed at NCAR’s Mesa Lab in Boulder but operating on Mines’ computing network, is unique among high performance computers in the area.
 It features a dual architecture system combining the IBM BlueGene Q and IBM iDataplex platforms – the first instance of this configuration being installed together.

-Since the two compute partitions are optimized for different calculations, Mines and its partner institution, NCAR, will conduct research on ways to combine the two to do multi-physics modeling mostly focused on climate and the earth.
+Since the two computer partitions are optimized for different calculations, Mines and NCAR will conduct research on ways to combine the two to do multi-physics modeling mostly focused on climate and the earth.

 BlueM technical specs: